sademban/the-learning-journey/4-doing-the-work/4-3_Notes.md

 ## Other Modalities

 For some people, writing itself is quite distasteful, or a singular challenge that is not worth the effort.
 I've taught many students with learning differences that meant traditional writing was not a good option for them to demonstrate their understanding, or cement it in the form of notes.
 If this is you, I strongly recommend using a tool like the built-in dictation assistants in most modern operating systems.
 What matters is not putting pen to paper or finger to key; what matters is giving order to your thoughts in the form of language.
 Speech does this well.
 Speaking your notes as you consume learning material is a perfectly acceptable alternative.
 I've even recommended that students record short videos that synthesize what they're learning.
 Again, what matters is the synthesis, not the medium.

-Maybe start a learning journey TikTok?
-Or don't?
-I have no idea; I'm not cool enough for TikTok.